-The success of a magazine can be measured in a variety of ways such as circulation, digital replica circulation, revenue by platform, revenue, and annual growth. domino, an American home magazine, was the fastest growing magazine brand in the U.S. in 2016.
-Men’s magazine, Esquire, and women’s fashion magazine, Harper's Bazaar, were also among the list of fast growing magazine brands.
-ESPN The Magazine, a biweekly sports magazine published by the ESPN sports network, has the largest reach among popular magazines in the United States.
-People Magazine has the second largest reach in the country, followed by Forbes.
+The success of a magazine can be measured in a variety of ways such as circulation, digital replica circulation, revenue by platform, revenue, and annual growth.
+Motorcyclist, an American magazine whose topic is best explained by its title, ranked as the fastest growing magazine brand in the U.S. in 2018.
+Men’s Journal, Saveur, and the home magazine, Town & Country, were also among the list of fast-growing magazine brands.
+ESPN The Magazine, a biweekly sports publication by the ESPN sports network, has the largest reach among all magazines in the United States.
+People Magazine has the second largest reach in the country, followed by WebMD.
 These leading magazines are also strengthening their presence on digital platforms.
-ESPN The Magazine is also the magazine with largest online audience in the U.S, followed by Forbes in second place.
+In fact, WebMD began as a website and added a print version later.
+ESPN The Magazine is the magazine with largest online audience in the U.S, followed by WebMD in second place.